openhab/openhab-docs/_addons_bindings/zwave/doc/benext/plugindimmer_0_0.md

 # plugInDimmer Plug-in Dimmer
 This describes the Z-Wave device *plugInDimmer*, manufactured by *[BeNext](http://www.benext.eu/)* with the thing type UID of ```benext_plugindimmer_00_000```.

+The device is in the category of *Power Outlet*, defining Small devices to be plugged into a power socket in a wall which stick there.

 ![plugInDimmer product image](https://www.cd-jackson.com/zwave_device_uploads/226/226_default.png)